blackhistorymonthbelgium/black-history-month-belgium/src/pages/agenda/2022-AConversationwithBlackArtCurators-fr.md

 Tickets: FREE

-A Conversation with Black Visual Art Curators during which they will discuss their careers, backgrounds, strategies and values, as well as the place they give to Black-descendant artists in their practice and their relationship to the diaspora and the container in their practice.
+A Conversation with Black Visual Art Curators during which they will discuss their careers, backgrounds, strategies and values, as well as the place they give to Black-descendant artists in their practice and their relationship to the diaspora and the continent in their practice.

+The talk will be moderated by Eric Cyuzuzo, and followed by a DJ set by BO MENG.

 Sorana Munsya